 Unlike disposables, where you pick a price range and a size and go, there is a bit more to think about with Cloth Diapers as they have been made and tested by parents and babies.
 And unlike fancy corporations who believe one-size-fits-all, parents know that not all babies are the same – and not all parents are the same!

-Almost all Cloth Diapers (with the exception of Prefolds) have the same basic outer shapes, and one of three fastening systems.
+Almost all Cloth Diapers (except for Prefolds) have the same basic outer shapes and one of three fastening systems.

 They either front fasten with snaps or velcro.
 Or they have side snap fasteners.

 These are the most common styles you will find;

 - Snap-In (AIO) /All In Two (AI2)/ Pop In Cloth Diapers

 Most cloth diapering families use a combination of these different types of cloth diapers.

 The method you decide to use will depend on how convenient you would like diaper changes to be, how much money you have to spend, and how laundering works in your home.

 - Flats or Prefolds: The most inexpensive and most basic.
 These require you to use a diaper cover to keep leaks contained.

 A rectangular-shaped cotton cloth diaper has been sewn in three parts.
 It will have multiple layers (4,6,4 commonly).